-If Paul has provided us with an exhaustive handbook on how to be saved by faith, then he should never describe entering salvation in terms other than believing in Christ and confessing his name.
-Furthermore, assuming that the New Testament writers shared a common perspective on salvation, there also should be no examples of anyone doing anything more than confessing Christ in order to receive salvation.
+Furthermore, if in Romans 10:9-10 Paul has provided us with an exhaustive handbook on how to be saved by faith, then he should never describe entering salvation in terms other than believing in Christ and confessing his name.
+Moreover, assuming that the New Testament writers shared a common perspective on salvation, there should also be no examples of anyone doing anything more than confessing Christ in order to receive salvation.

 On the contrary, not only does Paul describe the salvation which comes by trusting in Jesus as involving being baptized, but the historical record is also filled with individuals receiving the benefits of salvation only when they were baptized.
 (Romans 6:3,4,17,18; Colossians 2:11-13; Galatians 3:26,27; Acts 22:16)

-His purpose was not to provide a handbook delineating how to respond to Christ in order to be saved.
+His purpose was not to provide a handbook delineating every detail about how to respond to Christ in order to be saved.
 Rather, in this letter directed to Christians, Paul explained to them why Israel had not been justified and what they needed to overcome.